trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 > **Note**
 Some lists can block important web content.
 To unblock, go to "Query Log" section, hover cursor over that specific query<i>(look for client IP & time)</i> to show _unblock_ option.
 The links is automatically created in "Custom filtering rules" example: `@@||bitly.com^$important`(can add the websites manually as well).

 ## Add/Remove multiple URLs

-Only one URL can be added at a time in DNS blocklist with AdGuard for now, but there is a python script to add multiple URLs at once.<br>
+Only one URL can be added at a time in DNS blocklist with AdGuard for now, but a python script can be used to add multiple URLs at once.<br>
 Create a new python file(bulkurls.py):
 ```
 nano bulkurls.py